-- (a) until 10 February 2020 inclusive, Boral continued to make the Boral North America FY18 Financial Performance Representation; - (b) until 5 December 2019 (alternatively, 10 February 2020) inclusive, Boral continued to make:
+- (a) until 10 February 2020 inclusive, Boral continued to make the Boral North America FY18 Financial Performance Representation; - (b) until 5 December 2019 (alternatively, 10 February 2020) inclusive, Boral continued to make: - the Boral North America FY18 Financial Performance Representation and/or the Boral North America FY18 Financial Performance Basis Representation;

 - i.
 The continuing representation is implied by Boral not saying anything during that period to modify, qualify or contradict the Boral North America FY18 Financial Performance Representation and/or the Boral North America FY18 Financial Performance Basis Representation - ii.
 By reason of the matters pleaded in paragraphs 40 and 41, on 4 February 2019 Boral repeated the Boral North America FY19 Guidance Representation and the FY19 Boral North America FY19 Guidance Basis Representation on 4 February 2019.
-The repetition is implied from the fact that although Boral reduced FY19 guidance from 20% EBITDA growth to 15% EBITDA growth, it attributed this reduction to weather impacts (as pleaded in paragraph 41(e) above), and by the Boral North America FY19 Guidance Representation Boral's guidance had been given on the basis that such weather impacts would not exist, and the EBITDA growth guidance given was still a significant percentage measured against the same reported base of US\$284 million. - (ii) the Boral North America FY19 Guidance Representation and/or the Boral North America FY19 Guidance Basis Representation;
+The repetition is implied from the fact that although Boral reduced

+FY19 guidance from 20% EBITDA growth to 15% EBITDA growth, it attributed this reduction to weather impacts (as pleaded in paragraph 41(e) above), and by the Boral North America FY19 Guidance Representation Boral's guidance had been given on the basis that such weather impacts would not exist, and the EBITDA growth guidance given was still a significant percentage measured against the same reported base of US\$284 million.

+(ii) the Boral North America FY19 Guidance Representation and/or the Boral North America FY19 Guidance Basis Representation;